 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the cable cover, if applicable.

-- 3. Remove the side cover.
+- 3. Remove the left-side cover.

-The following images indicate the location of the wireless card and provide a visual representation of the removal procedure.
+The following image indicates the location of the wireless card and provides a visual representation of the removal procedure.

-Figure 35.
+Figure 42.
 Removing the wireless card

-- 1. Remove the screw (M2x3.5) that secures the wireless-card bracket to the system board. - 2.
+- 1. Remove the screw (M2x3.5) that secures the wireless card to the system board. - 2.
 Slide and lift the wireless-card bracket off the wireless card. - 3.
-Disconnect the antenna cables from the wireless card. - 4.
-Slide and remove the wireless card from the wireless-card slot (M.2 WLAN) on the system board.
+Disconnect the antenna or the puck-antenna expansion card cables from the wireless card. - NOTE: This procedure varies depending on whether your computer has an antenna module or a puck-antenna expansion card installed. - 4.
+Slide and remove the wireless card at an angle from the wireless-card slot (M.2 WLAN) on the system board.